MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

 			stimuli that have a lower target functional value than the unperturbed time evolution of the model

-projected_gradient_method.m	Implementatioin of the projected gradient method; Algorithm 5.1
+projected_gradient_method.m	Implementation of the projected gradient method; Algorithm 5.1

 SQH_method.m		Implementation of the sequential quadratic Hamiltonian method; Algorithm 5.2